darahea/joule_extensibility/tutorials/helloworld/step2/index.md

 1. Create a new folder in your `helloworld` folder and name it `functions`.
 2. Create a new folder `helloworld` in the newly created folder that will contain all functions for the hello world capability.
 3. Create a new file `hello_world.yaml` in the folder `helloworld`
-4. Define a parameter `name` as an input for the function that will be connected to the slot above
+4. Define an optional parameter `name` as an input for the function that will be connected to the slot above
 5. Define two action groups that will be executed based on the condition if the name is provided or not
 6. Add output messages that will be displayed in the chat window for both scenarios